We've been Canberra's law firm for 44 years

 co-presenter

-"Brigitta and I have come across a lot of women who are concerned about their financial situation when in retirement.
+"Brigitta and I have come across many women who are concerned about their financial situation when in retirement.
+They don’t know what to do, or where to get information and guidance.
+And it can be scary.

 "